deamorim2/sdbs/EN-US/simple_sql.rst

 Simple SQL
 ==========

-:term:`SQL`, or "Structured Query Language", is a means of asking questions of, and updating data in, relational databases.
+`SQL <https://en.wikipedia.org/wiki/SQL>`_, or "Structured Query Language", is a means of asking questions of, and updating data in, relational databases.
 You have already seen SQL when we created our first database.
 Recall:

 .. code-block:: sql